 So, what could be better than crafting a sofa that perfectly suits you and your habits?
 Offering more than a thousand iterations, our handmade-to-order Tailored by OKA seating collection is an invitation to individuality.
-The selection comprises five classic styles in a variety of sizes, complete with a choice of legs, and a wide range of color and fabric options, including two new “clever” fabrics: velvet and linen.
+The selection comprises a selection of classic styles in a variety of sizes, complete with a choice of legs, and a wide range of color and fabric options, including two new “clever” fabrics: velvet and linen.
 Both have been innovatively designed to look and feel just as luxurious as the natural materials, but with the benefit of greater durability.

 In the words of our Co-Founder Sue Jones, one of the most gratifying things is “seeing how the sofas have lent a personal touch to people’s homes,” so we set out to show this to you, too.
 Read on to discover how three fans of OKA designed their ideal sofas.

 “I wanted my home to feel like a story, so you could really go from one room to the next and have a new experience, without it feeling jarring,” says fashion journalist and broadcaster Louise Roe, who renovated her London townhouse last year.
 To achieve the synergy she desired, she wove her “very traditional English” style throughout the space, using complementary color palettes, textures and materials to create a cohesive feel.